Protocol

 Construction and Culture Protocol of Neural Stem Cells

-Classification: Cell Culture.
+Classification: Cell Lines Construction and Culture.

 Guidelines: Because neural stem cells (NSCs) have the potential of self-renewal and multidirectional differentiation, the method of suspended neural bulb culture can be used to obtain and study.